+Each object is either immutable (it can never be modified) or mutable (it can be modified).
 The following qualifiers are part of the IGJ type system.

-@ReadOnly indicates a type that provides read-only access.

-@Mutable indicates a that reference is mutable, no matter the inherited mutability.

-@AssignsFields is similar to @Mutable, but permits only limited mutation - assignment of fields - and is intended for use by constructor helper methods.

-@Immutable indicates a type that contains only immutable objects.

-@I simulates mutability overloading or the template behavior of generics.
+- @Immutable An immutable reference always refers to an immutable object.
+Neither the reference, nor any aliasing reference, may modify the object. - @Mutable A mutable reference refers to a mutable object.
+The reference, or some aliasing mutable reference, may modify the object. - @ReadOnly A readonly reference cannot be used to modify its referent.
+The referent may be an immutable or a mutable object.
+In other words, it is possible for the referent to change via an aliasing mutable reference, even though the referent cannot be changed via the readonly reference. - @AssignsFields is similar to @Mutable, but permits only limited mutation assignment of fields and is intended for use by constructor helper methods. - @I simulates mutability overloading or the template behavior of generics.
 It can be applied to classes, methods, and parameters.
 See Section 5.5.3.

-For additional details, see $[ZPA^+07]$ .
+For additional details, see [ZPA+07].